-Commencing a new business is a complex and stressful adventure that can impact on you and your family’s life for many years to come.
+Commencing a new business is a complex and stressful adventure that can impact you and your family’s life for many years to come.
 There are substantial risks and legal and commercial issues to be considered when starting a business.
 The involvement of experienced professionals in this process is often critical to ensure you are positioned to make the best decisions at this critical stage of your business cycle.
 Abbotts Chartered Accountants have been providing professional advice to businesses for over 30 years.
 We can help you to analyse business opportunities and minimise business risks.

 We can assist you with the analysis of business opportunities including the analysis of valuations and construction of business plans.